Branding during M&A: Four steps to brand implementation

 Winning hearts and minds at every level is key.
 This is best achieved when it’s both bottom-up and top-down.

-A rebrand is a strategic initiative – usually taken at Board level.
-Appointing high-level Brand Ambassadors who take responsiblity for their area of the business will have a hugely positive impact on your rollout.
+A rebrand is a strategic initiative – usually taken at the board level.
+Appointing high-level Brand ambassadors who take responsibility for their area of the business will have a hugely positive impact on your rollout.

 A rebrand is not an everyday kind of activity.
 For this reason, your leadership team should be encouraged to make the most of the opportunity to create excitement and vision for the future.

-• Consider launching the rebrand internally first – that way employees will feel more engaged and comfortable with the change
+• Consider launching the rebrand internally first.
+This way employees will feel more engaged and comfortable with the change.

-• Work with HR on a mirroring scheme to help break down barriers – Legal works with Legal, Marketing works with Marketing etc. to identify best practices
+• Work with HR on a mirroring scheme to help break down barriers.
+For example, legal works with legal, marketing works with marketing etc. to identify best practices.

-• Provide practical training – FAQs on how to answer the phone, how to update email signatures, how to deal with customer queries
+• Provide practical training.
+FAQs on how to answer the phone, how to update email signatures, and how to deal with customer queries.

-• Brand the workspace – it’s the perfect opportunity to develop your Employer Brand and embed your brand purpose and value
+• Brand the workspace.
+This is the perfect opportunity to develop your employer brand and embed your brand purpose and value.

 We’ve already established that it’s vital to draw upon the network of your on-the-ground teams from an operational point of view.